-Colonial Creek Falls located in Washington's Whatcom County, is the tallest waterfall in the continental United States.
+In Washington's Whatcom County, Colonial Creek Falls is the tallest waterfall in the continental United States.

-The people at the World Waterfall database say the North Cascade waterfall is the tallest in the continental United States, and is the 15th tallest in the world, exceeding the more renowned Yosemite Falls in height by 143 feet.
+The people at the World Waterfall Database say the North Cascade waterfall is the tallest in the continental United States and the 15th tallest in the world, exceeding the more renowned Yosemite Falls by 143 feet.

 That said.

-Colonial Creek Falls makes its way from elevation down the face of Colonial Peak, eventually getting to Diablo Lake below via 13 distinct drops.
+Colonial Creek Falls descends from elevation down the face of Colonial Peak, eventually reaching Diablo Lake below via 13 distinct drops.

 So picture this.

-Colonial Creek Falls travels nearly 1 mile horizontally while making its way over 13 waterfall steps - all the while falling 2,568 feet.
+Colonial Creek Falls travels nearly one mile horizontally, making its way over 13 waterfall steps and falling 2,568 feet.

 Diablo Lake CREDIT: Awesome Places (via Facebook)